How to buy Clean Seas Seafood (CSS) shares

 Clean Seas Seafood 's shares were split on a 1:20 basis on 28 November 2018.
 So if you had owned 20 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your Clean Seas Seafood shares – just the quantity.
 However, indirectly, the new 1900% higher share price could have impacted the market appetite for Clean Seas Seafood shares which in turn could have impacted Clean Seas Seafood 's share price.

 Clean Seas Seafood share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Clean Seas Seafood 's is 1.6313.
-This would suggest that Clean Seas Seafood 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Clean Seas Seafood 's is 1.2084.
+This would suggest that Clean Seas Seafood 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Clean Seas Seafood overview

 Clean Seas Seafood Limited operates in the aquaculture industry in Australia and internationally.
 The company operates through two segments, Finfish Sales and Tuna Operations.
 It engages in the propagation, harvesting, growing, and selling of Spencer Gulf Hiramasa yellowtail kingfish; and production and sale of fingerlings, mulloways, and tuna.
 The company is also involved in the research and development activities for the aquaculture production of southern Bluefin tuna.
 It serves seafood distributors and wholesalers.
 The company was founded in 2000 and is based in Royal Park, Australia.